RajLabMSSM/Genotype_QC_Pipeline_2.0/README.md

 ## Important Notes
 - As mentioned above, the pipeline assumes `chr` chromosome naming.
 - A liftover step not included. you must lift to hg38 before running
-- input must be `.vcf` format, with one file per chrom.
+- input must be `.vcf.gz` format, with one file per chrom.

 I'll add fixes for these (and more) later on.